 We’re making sure all our teabags will be entirely plant-based by 2025.
 We’ve made good inroads on this already, but in some places petroleum-based bags are still in use.
 We’ll soon be switching to materials that come from renewable and plant-based sources such as wood and corn (PLA- Polylactic Acid).

-We’ll work with partners throughout the tea industry to make this happen on a worldwide scale.
+We’ll work with partners throughout the tea industry to make this happen across ekaterra's brands worldwide.

 2. Packaging that’s 100% recyclable, compostable or reusable by 2025